ashutoshd20/DomainNameResolver/README.md

 Time taken: 0.587 seconds
 ```

-## Notes
-- The script extracts and resolves nameservers dynamically.
-- It uses UDP queries with a timeout of 3 seconds.
-- Errors are handled to avoid script crashes.

-## Author
+## Team and participation
-Ashutosh Dwivedi
+- Ashutosh Dwivedi 200214
-Chinmay Hiran Pillai
+- Chinmay Hiran Pillai 200298
-Shubham Kumar
+- Shubham Kumar 200967

-## License
-This project is open-source and free to use.
+The team members have given equal contribution throughout the project.
+All the task inclusive but not limited to coding, understanding of code, creation of readme file etc. involves each team member at some point of time.